The Vital Role of Nutrition in the Growth and Treatment of Cancer

 Cancer is a process of wild growth and the spread of cells.
 It can appear almost anywhere on the body.
 The tumour usually invades surrounding tissue and can metastasize to distant sites in the body.
 Many types of cancer could prevent.

-About 30% of deaths are related to five dietary and behavioural risk factors: high body mass index, low fruit and vegetable intake, lack of exercise, tobacco and alcohol use.
+About 30% of deaths are related to five dietary and behavioural risk factors: high body mass index, low fruit and vegetable intake, lack of exercise, and tobacco and alcohol use.
 In some specific cancer cases, it identified an apparent genetic effect or predisposition.
 But even in these cases, food plays an essential role in their appearance.
-For all these reasons

 On the other hand, Nutrition is also essential when cancer is bare.
 Correcting poor nutritional status caused by the disease or caused by treatments will be critical to the ultimate response to treatment and healing.